Jaswanthjoshi/Jaswanthjoshi/README.md

 - 👋 Hi, I’m @Jaswanthjoshi
 - 👀 I’m interested in ...internships
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...java full stack
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...@jaswanthjoshi1@gmail.com
+- 📫 How to reach me ...@jaswanthjoshi.190132@gmail.com

 <!---
 Jaswanthjoshi/Jaswanthjoshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.